 - I love photography too, which you can see at Edge of Shade.

-- I am a minimalist and I care more about function than appearances.
+- I am sort of a minimalist and I care more about function than appearances.

 - I am chronically uncool.
 I am more likely to be respected than to be well-liked and popular.